-Not started, work has prioritised the Local Plan Sites Document.
+Not started, work has prioritised the Local Plan Sites Document which was adopted in 2019.

 Indicator: Number of planning applications which are approved and provide improved linkages to the GI network

 The Council will provide figures on this indicator once the Green Infrastructure Strategy has been developed, and this will be undertaken once the sites document has been adopted.